Creatine for the Mind: How It Supports Brain Function and Mental Health

 When you hear “creatine,” you probably picture protein shakes and personal records.
 But there's much more to this molecule than muscle.
 Behind the scenes, creatine is playing a vital role in one of your body’s most complex and energy-hungry organs: the brain.

-Emerging research reveals that creatine isn't just a performance supplement — it's a cognitive one, too.
+More and more research is revealing that creatine isn't just a performance supplement — it's a cognitive one, too.
 It supports mental clarity, emotional resilience, and long-term brain health by fueling cellular energy where it's needed most.

 🧠 1.
 Creatine Fuels Brain Energy